spf13/cobra/shell_completions.md

 $ helm s[tab][tab]
 search  show  status
 ```
+**Note**: Cobra's default `completion` command uses bash completion V2.
+If for some reason you need to use bash completion V1, you will need to implement your own `completion` command.
 ## Zsh completions

 Cobra supports native zsh completion generated from the root `cobra.Command`.